Clare Kenny and Natasha Rees

-A two-person site-responsive exhibition of object and print based works by Clare Kenny and Natasha Rees.
+A two-person site-responsive exhibition of object and print based works by Clare Kenny and Natasha Rees at VITRINE Project Space.
 A common starting point for both artists is their use of photographic imagery as a means of navigation.
 Whether to employ a photographic image as a discrete work or as a strategy to inform a three dimensional or moving image piece, Kenny and Rees utilise the photographic image as an intrinsic material.

 Clare Kenny was born in Manchester, studied her BA at Chelsea school of art London and MA at HSLU Luzern, Switzerland, and has been living and working in Basel, Switzerland for the last five years.
 She has had solo shows amongst others at Gisele Linder Galerie, Basel; ABBT Projects, Zürich and DOLL espace d’art contemporain, Lausanne.
 Group shows include Coalmine fotogalerie, Winterthur; Von Bartha Garage, Basel: Ceri Hand Gallery, Liverpool: Kunsthaus Baselland, Muttenz.
 She has twice been shortlisted for the Swiss art Awards and shown with Gisele Linder at ARTBASEL and Artforum Berlin.